 Source: careers.govt.nz, 2019.

-Pay for plumbers, gasfitters and drainlayers depends on experience and where you work.
+Pay for plumbers, gasfitters and drainlayers varies depending on experience and where you work.

 - Apprentice/trainee plumbers, gasfitters and drainlayers usually start on the training or adult minimum wage.
-This increases as they progress through their apprenticeship, gain skills and unit standards, and take on more responsibility.
+This increases as they gain skills and unit standards, and take on more responsibility.

 - Newly licensed plumbers, gasfitters and drainlayers usually earn $25 an hour.